Zymbit-Docs/docs/content/tutorials/encrypt-rfs/index.md

  1. Original root file system located on /dev/mmcblk0p2
  2. New root file system located on /dev/sda1
- 3. New root file system takes up entirety of new device The defaults for Jetson are:
+ 3. New root file system takes up entirety of new device
-1. Original root file system located on /dev/mmcblk0p1
-2. Temporary root file system/storage for original root tarball located on /dev/sda
-3. Temporary root file system takes up entirety of new device

 Please note that the new root file system should be at least a little larger in size than the original root partition